QARANC.co.uk Find Extra Work

 Territorial Army Nurse Grave

-The Territorial Army Nurse Grave below is of Nurse A.H.
-Lancaster of the Territorial Nursing Service (TNS) who dies on the 3 June 1918.
+The Territorial Force Nursing Service Nurse Grave below is of Nurse Alice Hilda Lancaster of the Territorial Nursing Service (TFNS) who died on the 3 June 1918.
 Her headstone reads Many Waters Cannot Quench Love.

 Territorial Army Nurse Grave